ircmaxell/programming-with-anthony/Completed/Iterators.md

         }
     }

-We can now use our class in foreach!
+We can now use an instance of our class in foreach!

 Iterators are a very powerful concept that, if used correctly, can lead to very efficient, flexible and clean code.